wp-plugins/google-adsense-lite/readme.txt

 == Change Log ==

+* V1.44: Enforcing the Google policy on the number of ads, and making the pub-id entry flexible.
+[Nov 4, 2012]
 * V1.43: Minor changes to validate the readme.txt.
 [Oct 21, 2012]
 * V1.42: Minor changes to validate the readme.txt.
 [Oct 21, 2012]
 * V1.41: Initial public release of the lite version.
 [Oct 21, 2012]